BESSER-PEARL/BESSER/docs/source/buml_language/model_building/plantuml_structural.rst

 that is not possible with PlantUML.

 Let's see an example with the classic `library model <https://besser.readthedocs.io/en/latest/_images/library_uml_model.jpg>`_.
-The textual model writed in PlantUML is shown below.
+The textual model written in PlantUML is shown below.

 .. literalinclude:: ../../../../tests/notations/structuralPlantUML/library.plantuml
    :language: console